How to Install the Google Play Store on an Amazon Fire Tablet

 Repeat this process for all three remaining apps in order, beginning with Google Services Framework, followed by Google Play Services, and Google Play Store.
 When each app finishes downloading, a display will appear citing the installation is complete.
 On both the Google Play Services and Google Play Store listings, there will be an option to open the app (on the Services Framework and the Account Manager apps, that option will be grayed out).
 Do not open these apps; instead, hit “Done,” and continue following through on all four applications.
 As a final note, both Play Services and the Play Store take a bit of time to install, as they’re large applications.
 Allow the apps to install in their own time, and don’t try to cancel the installation or turn off your tablet.
 The entire installation process for all four apps should take no longer than about five minutes total.

-Generally, the major problem with Fire OS 184.108.40.206 is that Amazon has disabled the installation button on their devices with this new update.
-Seemingly, this creates the problem that, no matter where you click on the screen, you won’t be able to install the app, forcing you to cancel the installation and return to your locked-down Amazon ecosystem.
+The problem with Fire OS 126.96.36.199 is that Amazon has disabled the installation button on their devices with this new update.
+This means that, no matter where you click on the screen, you won’t be able to install the app, forcing you to cancel the installation and return to your locked-down Amazon ecosystem.
 All four apps listed above seem to have this issues, where clicking on the installation file from your device will not allow it to install.
-Thankfully, there’s an easy workaround to this: once you’re on the installation screen with the greyed-out icon, simply turn your device’s screen off, then back on and unlock your device.
+Thankfully, there’s an easy workaround to this: once you’re on the installation screen with the grayed out icon, simply turn your device’s screen off, then back on and unlock your device.
 Scroll to the bottom of the app installation page again, and you’ll see that the “Install” button is once again working on your device.
 An alternate workaround involves tapping on the multitasking/recent apps icon once, then re-selecting the app installation page from your recent apps list, and you should see the “Install” button lit up in orange.

 This isn’t a perfect workaround, however.
 Though we did get this to work on our device using both of the methods described above, and several users on the XDA forums have reported the same solution, a minority of users have reported that both the screen lock workaround and the recent apps button method did not work for them to activate the installation method.
 Once again, the fine users at the XDA forums have found a few workarounds to this too, including: